 Students are housed in a typical Italian-style home in a neighborhood surrounding campus.
 In this “full immersion” setting, alongside Italian neighbors, students will live “the Italian way.”

-- Applications for a spring semester in Rome are due November 1.
+- Applications for a fall semester in Rome are due April 1.

 The Rome Study Abroad program is open to Cabrini students who:

 - have attended Cabrini for at least one year